Marizeek/London-Housing-Market-Analysis-Dashboard/README.md

 - Power BI: For robust data modeling, advanced visualization, and interactive dashboard creation.

 ## Data Sources
-The dataset is compiled from various reputable public databases and records, ensuring a high standard of data integrity and relevance.
+The data used in this analysis were sourced from data.gov.uk.
+Due diligence was exercised to ensure data accuracy and reliability.

 ## Getting Started
 Engage with the analysis and presentation: